Appearance

 You'll create a child animation blueprint for the item, wire it into the logic that equips it, and verify smooth transitions when equipping it in Motion.

-Lyra ships with ALI_ItemAnimLayers, ABP_ItemAnimLayersBase, and item-specific child blueprints (rifle, pistol, etc.).
-Motion builds on this structure so each holdable item can ship its own locomotion poses and aim offsets while reusing shared logic.
+Motion builds on Lyra's animation layer structure.
+Each holdable item can have its own locomotion poses and aim offsets while reusing shared logic from ABP_ItemAnimLayersBase.

 Prerequisites